 Revolving Debt vs. Installment Debt

 When talking about how you utilize credit, it’s important to understand the different types of debt you might have on your credit report.
-Revolving debt like credit cards and store cards are weighed more negatively than installment loans such as mortgages, student loans, and auto loans.
+Revolving credit accounts like credit cards and store cards are weighed more negatively than installment loans such as mortgage, student, and auto loans.

 There are a few different reasons for this.
 One is that installment loans like those on your house and car have collateral attached to them.